-A short Hungarian food history
+Hungarian food 101

 The 15 Essential Hungarian Dishes

-#12 - Túrós csusza One of my all-time favorites is this savory dish of fried noodles smothered in cottage cheese, sour cream, and sprinkled with flavorful, crispy pork cracklings.
+#12 - Túrós csusza: One of my all-time favorites is this savory dish of fried noodles smothered in cottage cheese, sour cream, and sprinkled with crispy pork cracklings.
 Hungarians often eat it as a second course following a fisherman's soup.
 Don’t ask me why, but some locals swap the bacon for powdered sugar and turn this into a dessert.

 #13 - Cottage cheese dumplings (túrógombóc): You’re unlikely to find this dessert dish outside of Hungary: sweet-tart cottage cheese-based dumplings are boiled, then coated in fried breadcrumbs and finished with sour cream and powdered sugar.
 Go figure.
 They’re light and tasty.
 My favorite in Budapest: Gettó Gulyás

 #14 - Palacsinta: These wonderfully thin pancakes rolled with sweet fillings like apricot jam, sweet cottage cheese, and, more recently, Nutella are Hungary’s most popular dessert.
 Its most famous version is the rum-and-chocolate-soaked Gundel palacsinta.
 For a local experience, try palacsinta at a food stall inside a market hall.
 My favorite in Budapest: Marika Lángos Sütője

 #15 - Poppy seed bread pudding (mákos guba): It’s hard to think of a more rewarding depository for leftover, stale bread rolls than this poppy seed bread pudding.
 Bolstered with milk, egg yolks, and smothered in a creamy vanilla sauce, they transform into a moist, deeply satisfying dessert dish.
 My favorite in Budapest: Kiosk